-The Spring Semester Scholars Grant Application is now live!
+The Fall Semester Scholars Grant Application is now live, and the deadline has been extended!
 Please note the following major addition to this grant cycle:

-As is detailed on the application checklist, College Council is partnering with URN to expand the Spring Semester Scholars Application into a grants pitch competition.
+As is detailed on the application checklist, College Council is partnering with URN to expand the Fall Semester Scholars Application into a grants pitch competition.
 In addition to the traditional application materials, applicants will be required to prepare a 5 minute “pitch” promoting their grant idea to an audience and a panel of faculty and student judges.
 The judges will ask questions and offer feedback, which will factor in the College Council Grants Committee decisions, which will be presented at the end of the event.
-The application is due January 20th, 2017.
+The application is due September 22nd, 2017.

-Given the importance of this aspect of the application, if you wish to apply but cannot commit to attending the pitch competition on February 8th, 2017, please contact our grants chair, Jesse Persily, at firstname.lastname@example.org
+Given the importance of this aspect of the application, if you wish to apply but cannot commit to attending the pitch competition on September 22nd, 2017, please contact Grants Chair Mira Sridharan at firstname.lastname@example.org.

 The Minerva Award